SFDC-Assets/SFDX-Embedded-Flow-Example/README.md

 - We use the passed-in values to fetch the appropriate data in the Salesforce DB
 - We pre-fill the form appropriately with thos evalues

+Well, anyway, that's what could have worked, but alas, Embedded Service Flows don't support passing in variables this way.

 ## Setup Instructions

 If you're familiar with SFDX, you'll have everything you need herein to provision a scratch org with the feature enabled.
 The HTML file included in this repo is an example of a simple website that embeds the JavaScript.